Virgin Orbit Holdings Inc. (VORB) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Virgin Orbit Holdings Inc. (VORB) by analysts is $5.33, which is $4.48 above the current market price.
-The public float for VORB is 67.43M, and at present, short sellers hold a 1.08% of that float.
-On March 21, 2023, the average trading volume of VORB was 624.60K shares.
+The average price suggested by analysts for VORB is $5.33, which is $4.47 above the current market price.
+The public float for VORB is 67.43M, and currently, shorts hold a 1.08% of that float.
+The average trading volume for VORB on March 24, 2023 was 1.89M shares.

 VORB’s Market Performance